productdevbook/productdevbook.com/content/index.md

   ---
   icon: ic-round-language
   title: I18n
-  description: Localize graphql error messages to user's device.
-Or freeze the data you want in the database according to the language.
+  description: Localize graphql error messages to user's device. or the data you want in the database according to the language.
   ---
   ::